 Hormones are the messengers of our bodies.
 They communicate with all of our organs and ensure proper function.
-Hormones are produced within endocrine glands, such as the pancreas, digestive tract and thyroid, adrenal, pineal and reproductive glands.
+Hormones are produced within endocrine system.
+These organs are the Hypothalamus, Pituitary Glans, Thalamus, the pancreas, digestive tract, thyroid, adrenal, pineal and reproductive organs.
 Therefore, dysfunction in one of these structures may lead to hormonal imbalance.

 When hormone levels are abnormal, it can lead to a host of serious health problems in other bodily systems, including inflammation, high blood pressure, heart disease, obesity, cancer, dementia and more.
 A person suffering from hormonal imbalance may experience mood swings, anxiety, depression, bloating, constipation, fatigue, brain fog, memory loss, infertility, low libido, irregular menstrual cycles, hot flashes, unintentional weight gain or loss, allergic reactions, dry skin, eczema, psoriasis, migraines or headaches, or hair loss.